Arts Organizations Aren’t Failing. Their Models Are.

 UNICEF

 Like ROCO, the nonprofit UNICEF USA tapped into the power of tactile, story-driven experiences to go beyond transactional donations.
-They created Paddington’s Postcards, a monthly donation program from UNICEF USA.
+They created Paddington’s Postcards, a monthly donation program.
 When you give, a child in your life receives educational postcards, activities, and stories from around the world—building empathy, curiosity, and cultural awareness.
 It’s not just fundraising.
 It’s a values-aligned product that deepens connection with the mission.

 The RESET